Environmental Literacy

 The sessions listed below can be done as a one-hour session that is more content-focused or as a two-hour workshop that is intended to give participants time to build materials and practices to help with the implementation of the content.

 Empower students with our innovative Green Classroom Program!
-This session introduces our program designed to support educators to cultivate environmentally responsible actions in the classroom, making sustainable behaviors a seamless part of students' everyday lives.
-Through collaborative efforts, teachers and students will work together to choose from a diverse array of sustainable actions, transforming their classrooms into eco-friendly hubs.
+This short session introduces a simple program designed to support educators to cultivate environmentally responsible actions in the classroom, making sustainable behaviors a seamless part of students' everyday lives and part of school culture.
 Program details here.

 Unlock the potential of your campus with our engaging workshop designed for school site or district instructional teams!
 Discover the power of student-centered outdoor learning experiences, fostering student wellness while deepening student engagement in any content area.
-Learn essential materials and routines for successful outdoor teaching.
-Ideal for TK-12 teachers and Expanded Learning Staff.
+Learn about key routines and materials that make outdoor teaching successful.
+Ideal for TK-12 Classroom Teachers and/or Expanded Learning Staff.

 Nature Journaling for Science, Nature Connection and Wellness

 Available for school site or district instructional teams, 90 minute to 3 hour sessions are available by request.
-This session uses the BEETLES Professional Learning module for a hands-on introduction to nature journaling techniques that emphasize social-emotional wellness and focus on science through developing questions, recognizing crosscutting concepts, and capturing student thinking using words, pictures and numbers.
+This Professional Learning module provides a hands-on introduction to nature journaling techniques that emphasize social-emotional wellness and focus on science through developing questions, recognizing crosscutting concepts, and capturing student thinking using words, pictures and numbers.
 Audience: K-12 Classroom Teachers and Expanded Learning Staff

 Seal of Civic Engagement Environmental Literacy Toolkit